sofasurfa/rick-morty-fan-nextjs/README.md

 Feel free to commit to this project

 ## Todos
-- Use `localStorage` for likes in `/providers/redux-store.js`
+- Use `localStorage` for persistence (after page reload) for likes in `/providers/redux-store.js`
 - Keep states alive when going back/forward
-- Adopt more SSR practices
+- Keep using SSR practices going forward

+# 🥚 Click on the egg
+There's an **easter egg** waiting for you